Geraldkigotho/Flu-Shot-Learning-project/README.md

 ### MODELLING

-We created 5 models and evaluated them to find the best fitting models for our target variables
+We created 5 models and evaluated them to find the best-fitting models for our target variables

 |MODEL	           |ACCURACY H1N1	|ACCURACY SEASONAL|	AUC H1N1 |AUC SEASONAL|
 |------------------|----------------|-----------------|----------|------------|